turboflakes/crunch/README.md

     crunch [FLAGS] [OPTIONS] [CHAIN] [SUBCOMMAND]

 FLAGS:
-        --enable-all-nominees-payouts    Enable payouts for ALL configured Nomination Pools. (e.g. with this flag active 'crunch' will try to trigger payouts for ALL nominees and not only the active ones - the ones the stake of the Nomination Pool was allocated).
         --enable-unique-stashes    From all given stashes crunch will Sort by stash adddress and Remove duplicates.
     -h, --help                     Prints help information
     -V, --version                  Prints version information

 OPTIONS:
     -c, --config-path <FILE>
             Sets a custom config file path.
 The config file contains 'crunch' configuration variables. [default: .env]

-        --pool-ids <pool-ids>
-            Nomination pool ids for which 'crunch' will try to fetch the validator stash addresses (e.g. poll_id_1, pool_id_2).
     -s, --stashes <stashes>
             Validator stash addresses for which 'crunch view', 'crunch flakes' or 'crunch rewards' will be applied.
 If needed specify more than one (e.g. stash_1,stash_2,stash_3).